bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2003_account_setup.md

 ## A free Bridgecrew account

-The Bridgecrew platform will give us visibility, fixes, and alerts from the first line of Kubernetes manifest all the way through to checking the running cluster’s security posture.
-Sign up or log in to an existing account [here](https://bridgecrew.cloud).
+The Bridgecrew platform will give us visibility, solutions, and alerts from the first line of Kubernetes manifest all the way through to checking the running cluster’s security posture.
+Sign up or log in to an existing account at [https://bridgecrew.cloud](https://bridgecrew.cloud)

 ![alt_text](images/bcSignup.png "image_tooltip")